callebedrums/sea/README.md

 The 'methods' attribute is an optional object that contain just methods that can be seen like a instance methods.
 All model instance have access to this methods;
 The 'url' attribute is optional and have to be a sttring representing the resource endpoint.
 By default, the Sea calculate the url as '/' + model_name.uncapitalize() + '/:id/'.
 The :id is replaced by the instance id when any instance operation is made.

-The 'settings' parameter is used to configure the ngResource service to this specif model.
-We'll see mor details about it further ahead.
+The 'settings' parameter is used to configure the ngResource service to this specifc model.
+We'll see more details about it further ahead.

 ### $seaModel.belongsTo